sparkleondata/GenericSpark/README.md

 This is a  rewrite of Twitter example for Spark http://ampcamp.berkeley.edu/3/exercises/realtime-processing-with-spark-streaming.html

-Its a pluggable design to allow pluging in your
+Based on pluggable architecture  http://sparkleondata.com/pluggable-architecture/ You can plugin:

-Injestors
+- Injestors
-Analyzers
+- Analyzers
-Digesters
+- Digesters

 http://sparkleondata.com/